- The Westminster Dog Show debuted in 1877

-The 139th Annual Westminster Kennel Club Dog Show takes place February 16-17, 2015.
-The Hon.
-David Merriam has been selected to judge Best in Show.
+The 139th Annual Westminster Kennel Club Dog Show took place February 16-17, 2015.
+David Merriam judged Best in Show on Tuesday evening.

 The show is "benched," meaning the dogs must be on public display to ticket holders throughout the competition.